What does AI文字起こし actually do?

 A lot of transcription tools blur together because they all promise some version of audio in, text out.
 The real difference usually shows up after the first transcript appears.
 Someone still has to check speaker turns, scan for important lines, and move the result into a usable file before the recording becomes practical.
 AI文字起こし is aimed at that exact handoff point.
 The homepage frames it as a place to upload audio or video, confirm the generated text, organize speaker names, and export the result.
 That matters because the product is not pretending to replace every downstream writing task.
 It is focused on getting from recorded speech to a usable working document quickly.

-The surrounding pages make the workflow feel more grounded than a generic AI landing page.
-The pricing page spells out that speaker separation, video upload, editing, and export are included across paid tiers, while extra usage can be handled with minute packs instead of forcing a different product jump.
-The meeting-record page goes further and says the tool helps build the base layer for minutes rather than auto-completing the final document.
+The workflow feels more grounded than a generic AI landing page because the boundaries are clear.
+Speaker separation, video upload, editing, and export are already part of the paid tiers, while extra usage can be handled with minute packs instead of forcing a different product jump.
+The meeting-record page also makes it clear that the tool helps build the base layer for minutes rather than auto-completing the final document.
 That combination is useful because it sets the right expectation: this is a file-based transcription and cleanup tool, with enough structure to support meetings, interviews, and internal records, but without pretending to be a full autonomous assistant.